samleonnn/HerAi-Model-Development/README.md

 HerAi is designed to be an Android mobile application and users allows to detect the image offline.
 We realize working with other complex pre-built model is not sufficient to meet the needs.
 Therefore, we decide to use MobileNet transfer learning and we connected with our own model on top of it.
 MobileNet transfer learning performs very similar to Xception transfer learning, but the training time and file weight are really different.

-For your information, SavedModel file of Xception transfer learning gave us 1GB of file.
-Meanwhile, SavedModel file of MobileNet transfer learning gave us 29MB of file.
+For your information, SavedModel file of Xception transfer learning gave us 1 GB file size.
+Meanwhile, SavedModel file of MobileNet transfer learning gave us 33.4 MB file size.
 Both performing really well, but the model chosen is depends on the model and deployment needs.

 During our research, we also find out which neural network forms most efficient for our project.
 We are looking for a model with highest accuracy and lightest model size.
 We are comparing between Flatten() layer and GlobalAveragePooling2D() layer.
 We are looking for a model to work on classification task.
 As a result, we found that using GlobalAveragePooling2D() layer is better on this and also gives us huge gap on SavedModel file size.
 >TL;DR: Using the same model architecture and train in 10 epochs, using Flatten() layer gives us 309 MB SavedModel size.
 Using GlobalAveragePooling2D() layer gives us 33.4 MB SavedModel file size.